codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call two barracuda fish?
-A Pairacuda!
+Why is the new Kindle screen textured to look like paper?
+So you feel write at home.

 ## Daily Trivia

-What is the name given to layer 4 of the Open Systems Interconnection (ISO) model?
+Who is the founder of Palantir?
- 1. Session
+ 1. Jack Dorsey
- 2. Data link
+ 2. Marc Benioff
- 3. Transport
+ 3. Peter Thiel
- 4. Network
+ 4. Mark Zuckerberg

 <details>
   <summary>Answer</summary>
-  Transport
+  Peter Thiel
 </details>